Ellen Maria Huntington Gates: Biography

-Her hymn Your Mission was sung by Philip Phillips at the gathering of the United States Christian Commission in Washington, D.C. at the start of the American Civil War.
+Her hymn Your Mission was sung by evangelical song writer Philip Phillips at the gathering of the United States Christian Commission in Washington, D.C. at the start of the American Civil War.
 Abraham Lincoln, who was in attendance, loved it so much he requested it be sung twice.
 Afterwards it became known as "President Lincoln's favourite hymn."

 According to one writer, Gates had a "reputation as one of the few didactic poets whose exquisite art wins a hearing for them everywhere" and that her hymns were "much admired and loved, both for their sweetness and elevated religious feeling, and for their poetic quality."

 After the death of her husband, Isaac Edwin Gates, she moved to New York city, where she lived until her death on 22 October 1920.